-Assos / Behramkale – if you would prefer not to camp you could drive south, a further 64km from Troy, to the pretty pre Roman port of Assos.
+Assos / Behramkale – if you would prefer not to camp you could drive south, a further 64km from Troy, to the pretty pre-Roman port of Assos.
 Assos Hotel has fairly cheap rooms and is located right on the water’s edge.

-The next stop on this Turkish road trip is at Selçuk, a small but bustling town known as the gateway to Ephesus.
+The next stop on this Turkish road trip is at Selçuk, a small but bustling town known as the gateway to the mighty Ephesus.
 The town itself has lots of places to explore such as Saint John’s Basilica, the Temple of Artemis and the cemetery of the Severn Sleepers.

 Alternatively, if you happen to be in Selçuk on Saturday, you can experience the local farmers market and get a glimpse of rural Turkish life.

 The ancient city of Ephesus was the 4th largest city in the eastern Roman Empire and is an absolute must visit on your trip to Turkey.
 You will need at least half a day here and I recommend arriving early to avoid the heat and big tour groups.